Ford recalls close to 6,800 cars that may catch fire

 Is your vehicle a part of this recall?

-More than 90,000 trucks and SUVs are affected by this Ford engine stall recall.
-To do a Ford recall check or a Lincoln recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool
+This Ford seat belt buckle recall affects more than 240,000 SUVS.
+To do a Ford recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.

 Recall summary